spryker/spryker-docs/docs/scos/user/features/202108.0/shipment-feature-overview.md

 {% info_block infoBox "Shipment calculation rules" %}

 You can give shipment discounts based on the carrier, shipment method, or cart value.
-Intricate calculations enable you to freely define a set of rules to be applied to the various discount options.
+Intricate calculations let you freely define a set of rules to be applied to the various discount options.

 {% endinfo_block %}